Poppamunz/RequiemBot/README.md

 - `/roll`: Roll dice and/or do math, as described below.
 Options include:
   - `secret`: If set to "true", the result of your roll will only be visible to you.
   - `repeat`: Amount of times to roll the given input.
 Defaults to 1.
+  - `compact`: If set to "true", the response will be shortened by removing the details of each roll.
 - `/stats`: Display the number of Discord servers the bot is on, and the number of non-bot members across those servers.
 ### Example Dice Rolls
 - d20 ability check: `1d20 + 3` or simply `d20+3`